seyyah/me/awesome.md

 - Google Bazel: <http://bazel.io/>

 ## Diğer
-- An active model wrapper for the Neo4j Graph Database for Ruby.: <https://github.com/neo4jrb/neo4j>
 - https://github.com/adamwulf/app-launch-guide
 > This aims to be an indie dev's definitive guide to building and launching your app, including pre-launch, marketing, building, QA, buzz building, and launch, and is supported by: https://getlooseleaf.com